 This course will acquaint students with the basic chronological narrative and themes of America's past from native North America through the Civil War.
 Social, political, economic and cultural developments will be covered.
 A multi-cultural perspective will be incorporated into the course; taking into account those Americans denied access to positions of political and economic power in the past.
 Analytical skills focusing on reading, writing and use of primary documents will be emphasized.
 This course will be transcribed as HIST 1472 United States to 1865 (3 credits) at Central Lakes College.

 COLLEGE UNITED STATES HISTORY SINCE 1865 (ONLINE)

-Length/Credit: .75 High School Credit / 3 College Credits - 1 semester gr 12 - 2.5 cumulative GPA
+Length/Credit: .75 High School Credit / 3 College Credits - 1 semester score of 1047; gr 11 - 3.0 cumulative GPA; gr 12 - 2.5 cumulative GPA

 Grade Level: 11, 12